demifarquhar01/PolishPro/System-Requirements-Document/System-Requirements-Document.md

 - The system displays available nail technicians for the selected service.
 - Date and time options are based on real-time availability.
 - Availability is updated dynamically to prevent double bookings.

-The PolishPro system should also allow clients to cancel or reschedule appointments within a specified time frame.

-**Acceptance Criteria:**
-- Clients can cancel or reschedule appointments at least 24 hours in advance.
-- The system sends a confirmation email upon successful cancellation or rescheduling.

 ---